TeamMH/minehutxyz/faq/ingame/void-world.md

 After you've got those plugins installed, run the command`/mvcreate (new world name) normal -g VoidGenerator`.
 This will generate a new void world with the name you specified.
 You can get to this world using `/mvtp (world name)`.

-You can also visit the offcial plugin page [here](https://www.spigotmc.org/resources/voidgenerator.25391/)!
+You can also visit the official plugin page [here](https://www.spigotmc.org/resources/voidgenerator.25391/)!

 {% hint style="success" %}
 Join our **[Discord](https://discord.gg/TYhH5bK)** to become an **official writer**, **site updates**, and **much more**.